-Stereotype elements in the Package - the Toolbox Page for the first listed element is at the top of the Toolbox; if you re-order the elements in the Browser window, you produce the same
+Stereotype elements in the Package - the Toolbox Page for the first listed element is at the top of

 Create Hidden Sub-Menus using the Profile Helpers

 When you create Toolbox items, some of them could be very similar in that they are based on the same type of Metaclass.
 For example, there are many different types of Action element.
 Rather than populate a Toolbox Page with every variation, you can create a 'base' Toolbox item and offer a choice of variant from a sub-menu, which is displayed when the base item is dragged onto the diagram.